Lego Stranger Things: Development

-Lego Senior Model Designer Justin Ramsden discussed about the Stranger Things brief and explained, "First steps vary designer to designer.
-As long as we nail the brief and hit the timings, you can work however you like.
-Some LEGO designers like to use their computers, others use pen and paper, but I’m old fashioned – I like to pour bricks onto the floor and get building.
-That’s what the consumer will be doing!" and continued, "With the Stranger Things set, we started off with a concept sketch.
+Lego senior model designer Justin Ramsden worked closely with Netflix to design The Upside Down set: "they gave us loads of behind the scenes images and plans."
+He said, "We also got the chance to create three new elements for the set as well, they are headgear for the Demogorgon, a hair piece for Dustin and also the hair for Will."
+He further explained, "With the Stranger Things set, we started off with a concept sketch.
 There was an elite team of LEGO designers that joined together to discuss what this model could be.
-From that meetings, one of the concept designers drew a quick sketch and that became the basis for what the model could look like.
+From those meetings, one of the concept designers drew a quick sketch, and that became the basis for what the model could look like.
 We followed the sketch and had a close dialogue with Netflix.
-There was some back and forth with them, and we did iterations that made the set more stable, more playable and with more functions."
+There was some back and forth with them, and we did iterations that made the set more stable, more playable, and with more functions."